dlt-hub/verified-sources/sources/github/README.md

-💡 To explore additional customizations for this pipeline, We recommend referring to the official `dlt` GitHub documentation.
+💡 To explore additional customizations for this pipeline, we recommend referring to the official `dlt` GitHub documentation.
 It provides comprehensive information and guidance on how to further customize and tailor the pipeline to suit your specific needs.
-You can find the `dlt` GitHub documentation in [Setup Guide: GitHub](https://dlthub.com/docs/dlt-ecosystem/verified-sources/github)
+You can find the `dlt` GitHub documentation in [Setup Guide: GitHub](https://dlthub.com/docs/dlt-ecosystem/verified-sources/github).